sagor1155/interview-preparation/docs/behavioral/behavioral-questions.md

 - I have developed a couple of `AWS lambdas` for an `Amazon Connect` based contact center
 - Along with lambdas, I have integrated `API Gateway`, `DynamoDB`, `SNS`, `SQS` and `S3`
 - For building, development testing and deploying AWS resources I have used `serverless framework`.
 I used to configure resources into a `serverless.yml` file.
-- Collaborated with DevOps team for creating the `deployment pipelines` for `AWS Lambdas` specially for setting the necessary environment variables.
+- Collaborated with DevOps team for creating the `deployment pipelines` for `AWS Lambdas` using AWS Code Pipeline

-## STAR#: Tell me about a situation when you came up with an idea that impressed clients
+## Tell me about a situation when you came up with an idea that impressed clients
 **Situation:**
 - During the migration of a monolithic tax research platform to a microservice architecture at Kaz Software,
 A significant challenge we faced during this migration was handling `shared libraries`,